-Fentanyl Addiction Treatment Center in Georgia
+Fentanyl Addiction Treatment in Cumming, Georgia

 The ongoing opioid crisis in America claims dozens of lives each day due to fatal overdoses, and it hospitalizes many more.
 In recent years, the number of overdose deaths caused by prescription painkillers has slowed, but fatalities and hospitalizations linked to fentanyl use has risen dramatically.
 Fentanyl — which is also known as China White, Goodfella, TNT, and other “street names” — is a synthetic painkiller that can be 100 times stronger than morphine.
 Taking just three milligrams of fentanyl can be fatal.